mirror/dd-wrt/src/router/curl/docs/cmdline-opts/use-ascii.md

 # `--use-ascii`

 Enable ASCII transfer mode.
 For FTP, this can also be enforced by using a URL that ends with `;type=A`.
-For TFTP, this can also be enforced by using a URL that ends with `;mode=netascii`.
 This option causes data sent to stdout to be in text mode for Win32 systems.